nobooli/POLton/docs/src/konlulu.md

 1 : an expression or gesture of greeting

-example : Konlulu~!\
+example : Konlulu~!

 see also: ohalulu

-2 : an action that cannot be defined by language\
+2 : an action that cannot be defined by language

 example : I did a konlulu!

-3 : a target of an action that cannot be defined by language\
+3 : a target of an action that cannot be defined by language

 example : People who don't eat vegetables are konlulu!

-konlulu verb, transitive verb\
+konlulu verb, transitive verb

-konlulu'd, konluluing \
+konlulu'd, konluluing

-1 : to greet someone verbally\
+1 : to greet someone verbally

 example : I konlulu'd that *child*.

-2 : to greet someone physically\
+2 : to greet someone physically

 example : I konlulu'd that *child*.

-3 : to perform an action that can not be defined by language\
+3 : to perform an action that can not be defined by language

 example : I will konlulu people who don't eat vegetables!